-Name File: 2024 PhaseII CO Authorization "Insert ID #"
+Name File: 2025 PhaseII CO Authorization "Insert ID #"

-D.11.4 Project/Performance Site Location(s)
+E.2.4 Project/Performance Site Location(s)

+Indicate the primary site where the work will be performed.
+If a portion of the project will be performed at any other site(s), identify the site location(s) in the blocks provided.

+Use the Next Site button to expand the form to add additional Project/Performance Site Locations.
-Indicate lead and collaborating site(s) where R&D work will be performed.
-Note the Project/Performance Site Congressional District is entered in the format of the 2-digit state code, following by the 3-digit Congressional district code (e.g., AA-001).

-Name File: 2024 PhaseII Site Location "Insert ID #"
+Note that the Project/Performance Site Congressional District is entered in the format of the 2digit state code, followed by a dash and a 3-digit Congressional district code, for example VA -001.
+Hover over this field for additional instructions.
+Name File: 2025 PhaseII Site Location "Insert ID #"

-D.11.5 Disclosure of Lobbying Activities (Required for ALL applicants)
+E.2.5 Disclosure of Lobbying Activities (SF-LLL)